-That’s where privacy measures now available essentially for everyone come in: It is first and foremost our responsibility as individuals to exert our right to privacy and not to wait for powerful institutions to come for it and then worry about it when it may indeed be too late.
+That’s where privacy measures now available essentially for everyone come in: It is first and foremost our responsibility as individuals to exert our right to privacy and not to wait for powerful institutions to go for it and then worry about it when it may indeed be too late.

 When the idea of encryption first emerged, it was viewed as a fad or as a weird concern for the overly paranoid.
-Not many years down the line it became standard procedure and nowadays modern browsers treat unencrypted websites as inherently suspicious.
+Not many years down the line, it became standard procedure, and nowadays, modern browsers treat unencrypted websites as inherently suspicious.
 The result is everyone surfing the web more securely, not just those privileged enough to work in IT or in a multi-billion corporation that can afford the knowledge.

-The same process will necessarily have to happen with privacy as well.
+The exact process will necessarily have to happen with privacy as well.
 And VPNs are an inherent part of that effort.
-The well-off can just fly to another country or order the unavailable content from another country by paying extra.
+The well-off can fly to another country or order the unavailable content from another country by paying extra.
 VPNs are the great equalizer, allowing anyone to be discrete while still participating in the global village that the Internet is.

 You don’t have to justify to anyone why you want to be discrete on the Internet any more than you have to justify why you want to be able to spread a certain ideology, practice a particular religion or purchase the work of a certain author.
 It is your right to be discrete and your prerogative to claim it whenever you want.